Do It Yourself

 Before removing the tape, you can spray some type of clear coat to seal the paint, but it’s not necessary.

 [Quick note: I’m all about doing projects in the thriftiest way possible, but the one thing I would recommend not skimping on is the painter’s tape.
-Frog Tape is easily the best tape I’ve used for painting, and when you really want nice, clean lines, it makes all the difference.
+Frog Tape is easily the best tape I’ve used for painting, and when you want nice, clean lines, it makes all the difference.
 You can pick up Frog Tape at home improvement stores (Lowe’s and Home Depot), and probably places like Walmart and Target, in a variety of widths.
 Simply choose the one that best fits your project needs.]

 I put some bath salts I already had on hand in the bottom because it needed just a bit more height and the brushes stand up so nicely in it.
-I might either color the bath salts, or find something that’s more complimentary to the paint, but these will do, for now.
+I might color the bath salts, or find something that’s more complimentary to the paint, but these will do, for now.

 This is the finished product!